-Nothing is scarier than experiencing a pet emergency, but the team at Animal Emergency and Pet Care Clinic of the High Country can help alleviate that worry!
+Nothing is scarier than experiencing a pet emergency, but our Animal Emergency Clinic of the High Country team can help alleviate that worry!
 We are fully equipped to provide a wide range of dedicated veterinary emergency services at our hospital, at any time of the day or night, including weekends and holidays.
 We are available 24/7/365!

 What to Do in the Event of an Emergency?